The Bitcoin Commons

 Bitcoin's innovation provides the enforcement tools that make decentralized governance work at scale without trusted parties.

-Bitcoin's Core Principles:
+Bitcoin's Core Principles.

 The Triple Synthesis